nodeGame/nodegame-generator/README.md

 ## Kudos

-Based on a fork of [Express Generator](https://github.com/expressjs/generator).
+Originally based on a fork of [Express Generator](https://github.com/expressjs/generator).

 ## License